CQC Ratings

 What Is a CQC Rating for Care Homes and Agencies?

-• Safe – Are people protected from avoidable harm?
+• Safe – Are people protected from harm, abuse, and avoidable risks?

 • Caring – Are people treated with dignity, kindness, and respect?